OpenSourceEconomics/OpenSourceEconomics.github.io/events.md

 We host an annual retreat in support of our research activities.
 We organize the event around the research codes that are under active development in our group to facilitate a productive exchange of ideas.
 While participants were initially limited to economists, we hope to expand the event and include the broader mathematics and computational science community.
 Please see our [GitHub repository](https://github.com/OpenSourceEconomics/ose-retreat){:target="_blank"} for details.

-### OSE Primer

-We organize a computation primer, which is essentially an introduction to (Python) programming.
-The course covers basic concepts such as variables, loops, functions, plotting, basics of scientific programming and data analysis, and some perspectives.
-The last iteration can be found in our [GitHub repository](https://github.com/OpenSourceEconomics/ose-course-primer){:target="_blank"}.

 ### DSE Summer School